Sarah Lawrence College

 Sarah Lawrence College is committed to promoting good health and meeting the medical needs of its students.
 A health insurance plan is critical in providing peace of mind, knowing that students can receive the services they need in the event of a sickness or injury.

 The College requires all students to carry adequate health insurance to help cover the extra expenses of medical treatment that is not covered by our Health & Wellness Center.
-The Annual Term Student Health Insurance Plan provides coverage to students for the period of August 15, 2016 through August 14, 2017.
+The Spring Term Student Health Insurance Plan provides coverage to students for the period of January 1, 2017 through August 14, 2017.
 The Plan includes a local and national network of Preferred Providers, and is designed to be an affordable option.
 I urge you to enroll in this Plan for several reasons.

 Important Changes to the 2016/17 Student Health Insurance Plan: